kdukoelho/demo-restful-api/README.md

 <ol>
 	<li>To run this application, you need to open a MySQL connection in the port 3030 on your localhost and create a database called "restful_api_demo".</li>
 	<li>Clone the project to your directory:  <code>git clone https://github.com/kdukoelho/demo-restful-api.git</code></li>
-	<li>If you want, you can run the file import.sql located in <code>src/main/resources/import.sql</code> to populate the database.</li>
-	<li>Now, run the DemoRestfulApiApplication.java, located in <code>src/main/java/com/rabbit/demorestfulapi/DemoRestfulApiApplication.java"</code></li>
+	<li>Run the DemoRestfulApiApplication.java, located in <code>src/main/java/com/rabbit/demorestfulapi/DemoRestfulApiApplication.java"</code></li>
 </ol>

-After that the API will be available in the URL: <b>http://localhost:8080/peoples</b>
+After that the API will be available in the URL: <b>http://localhost:8080/peoples</b>.

 ## Operations

-In this application, we can perform the CRUD operations employees table.
+ It is possible to perform CRUD operations in all the tables.

 ### CREATE